tektutor/devops-march-2022/Day3/README.md

 Congratulations! you Docker SWARM cluster is ready to use.

-## Let's create a httpd service in Docker SWARM
+## ⛹️‍♂️ Lab - Let's create a httpd service in Docker SWARM
 ```
 docker service create -p 80:80 --name webservice --replicas 3 httpd
 ```